Quantum gravity and inventory accumulation: Inventory trajectories: constructions and proofs

 \subsection{Proof of Lemma \ref{l.chigives}}

 Lemma \ref{l.chigives} should not seem very surprising in light of the results we have established so far.
-Lemma \ref{l.stackfraction} shows that when the Lemma \ref{l.chigives} hypothesis holds (i.e., $\chi \not = 2$) the stack $X(-\infty,0)$, embedded in the manner of Figure \ref{stackchange}, scales to a vertical line a.s.\ as one zooms out.
+Lemma \ref{l.expEfinite} and Lemma \ref{l.stackfraction} show that when the Lemma \ref{l.chigives} hypothesis holds (i.e., $\chi \not = 2$) the stack $X(-\infty,0)$, embedded in the manner of Figure \ref{stackchange}, scales to a vertical line a.s.\ as one zooms out.
 It is thus natural to expect that the left-right fluctuation of the time-evolution of the stack is small compared to the up-down fluctuation.
 We divide Lemma \ref{l.chigives} into Lemmas \ref{l.chinot2zerovariance} and \ref{l.distightness}, which we state and prove below.

 \begin{lemma} If $\chi \not = 2$ then $\Var[\dis(n)] = o(n)$. \end{lemma} \begin{proof} First, we claim that if $\chi \not = 2$ then $n^{-1/2} \dis_n$ tends to zero in probability.
 To see this, recall that the stacks $X(-\infty,0)$ and $X(-\infty, n)$ agree in law, and that the collection of the top $a \sqrt{n}$ burgers (for any fixed $a$) is likely to contain a roughly even distribution of hamburgers and cheeseburgers, in the sense of Lemma \ref{l.stackfraction}.
-By Lemma \ref{l.wordlength}, the probability that the two stacks agree except for the top $a \sqrt{n}$ burgers is a quantity that remains bounded below as $n$ tends to infinity, and the bound can be made arbitrarily close to $1$ by making $a$ large enough.
+By Lemma \ref{l.wordlength}, the probability that the two stacks agree except for the top $a \sqrt{n}$ burgers (i.e., that one can find $j,k \leq a \sqrt{n}$ such that $X(-\infty,0)$ with the top $j$ burgers removed is the same as $X(-\infty,n)$ with the top $k$ burgers removed) is a quantity that remains bounded below as $n$ tends to infinity, and the bound can be made arbitrarily close to $1$ by making $a$ large enough.
 It follows from this that the random variables $n^{-1/2}\dis_n$ tend to zero in probability.
 We still need to show that the variances $\mathbb E[n^{-1} \dis_n^2]$ tend to zero.
-This follows from the fact that the random variables $n^{-1} \dis_n^2$ tend to zero in probability, together with the the uniform bounds on their tails given by Lemma \ref{l.translateprob}. \end{proof}
+This follows from the fact that the random variables $n^{-1} \dis_n^2$ tend to zero in probability, together with the uniform bounds on their tails given by Lemma \ref{l.translateprob}. \end{proof}

 \begin{lemma} If $\Var[\dis(n)] = o(n)$ then $n^{-1/2} \max \{|\dis_j| : 1 \leq j < nt \rfloor \}$ converges to zero in probability for each fixed $t > 0$. \end{lemma} \begin{proof} The variance assumption immediately implies that $n^{-1/2} \dis_{\lfloor nt \rfloor }$ converges to zero in probability for each fixed $t$.
 It also implies that the joint law of $n^{-1/2} \dis_{\lfloor nt \rfloor }$ at any fixed collection of $t$ values tends to zero in probability.